viant/bqtail/tail/README.md

   - Suffix: path suffix or
   - Filter: path regexp

-- Batch: specified batch window
+- Batch: specified batch window, when specifying window make sure that number of batches never exceed 1K per day.
 - OnSuccess: actions to run when job completed without errors
 - OnFailure: actions to run when job completed with errors